Pantane1/nf/README.md

 - 📩 **EmailJS integration** for sending messages directly from the form
 - ✅ Success & error messages with animations
 - 🎉 Confetti effect on successful submission
-- 🔒 Google reCAPTCHA v2 for spam protection
+- 🔒 Google reCAPTCHA v2 for spam protection **'/due to delays I removed the key😢..it was fine**
 - 📱 Responsive design (works on mobile and desktop)
 - 🎨 Modern, responsive UI with smooth animations
 - 🔗 Quick contact buttons: